FeralAI/FightboardHybrid/README.md

 ## Installation

 An update package is provided that uses PowerShell and a bundled version of avrdude to handle flashing the microcontroller in the Fightboard.
-If you're familiar with this process or on Linux/Mac, you can just extract the `.hex` file and flash it manually with your platform's version of avrdude.
+If you're familiar with this process or on Linux/Mac, you can just extract the `.hex` file and flash it manually.

 **Using the Update Script**: